Successful leadership and excellent, effective communication go hand in hand.

 A survey quoted in the Harvard Business Review (HBR) put the cost of poor communication at over £500m a year for larger companies and over £300k for smaller businesses.
-While the financial repercussions are high, the broader impact on company culture, which leads to low morale, missed performance goals and many other issues, are arguably worse in the long term.
+While the financial repercussions are high, the broader impact on company culture, which leads to low morale, missed performance goals and many other issues, is arguably worse in the long term.

 Why is effective communication essential to leadership?

-A leaders job is not to do, but to inspire.
+A leader’s job is not to do, but to inspire.
 Some inspire by doing, but that can only last so long.
 As your business grows, it becomes clear that you cannot do everything, and you need to inspire your team to develop the same passion and desire as you, in order to succeed.

 But conveying that vision and purpose requires an effective communicator.
-It takes someone who will engender trust amongst the team and provide a clear pathway to success.
+It takes someone who will engender trust within the team and provide a clear pathway to success.
 Not something everyone is capable of without the right guidance and support.

-One of the biggest grumbles I find from employees when I help an organisation with their communications is that people don’t know what the strategy is.
+One of the biggest grumbles I find from employees when I help an organisation with their communication is that people don’t know what the strategy is.
 Mixed messages lead to a lack of focus and a drop in performance.

 Great leaders can deal with a multitude of information and deliver it clearly and concisely.
 Whether it is the future strategy of the business or the milestones for the next project, a simple message will suffice.